 Manistique is a very small city located in the state of Michigan.
-With a population of 2,860 people and two associated neighborhoods, Manistique is the 289th largest community in Michigan.
-Manistique has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 2,871 people and two associated neighborhoods, Manistique is the 289th largest community in Michigan.
+Much of the housing stock in Manistique was built prior to World War II, making it one of the older and more historic cities in the country.

 Also of interest is that Manistique has more people living here who work in computers and math than 95% of the places in the US.